igorkislyuk/bacteria/README.md

 ## TODO Section

+- [ ] Add separate duration for present / dismiss
+- [ ] Add transitions for viewControllers in navigation stack
 - [ ] Add interactivity.
 Users should easily embed transitions in gestures
 - [ ] Add support for segues, not only for modal code presentation
 - [ ] Add spring values for all kind of transitions
 - [ ] Add support for background color of container for transitions
 - [ ] Add blur for background container for transitions
 - [ ] Add transitions for collections
-- [ ] Add transitions for viewControllers in navigation stack

 ## Historical notes